ephur/terraform-worker/README.md

 In this config, the worker manages two separate terraform modules, a `network` and a `database` definition, and shares an output from the network definition with the database definition.
 This is made available inside of the `database` definition through the `local.subnet` value.

-`aws-region` is substituted at runtime for the value of `--aws-region` passed through the command line.
+`aws_region` is substituted at runtime for the value of `--aws-region` passed through the command line.

 ## Troubleshooting